Jcreal2206/mms142-groupL-2023.github.io/README.md

 **6. Proactive Engagement:** AI chatbots are active and can start a conversation with a customer to give advice or make suggestions tailored to a specific individual.
 Through reviewing previous encounters and customer information, chatbots can give customized and relevant recommendations for enhanced cross-selling and up-selling possibilities.

-The new way of interactions between businesses and customers is AI chatbots that can be considered disruptive technology because of they can improve customer experience, lower cost, increase efficiency and scalability of operation, and accessibility of support.
+The new way of interactions between businesses and customers is AI chatbots that can be considered disruptive technology because they can improve customer experience, lower cost, increase efficiency and scalability of operation, and accessibility of support.
 They are revolutionizing industries while creating new opportunities for businesses to succeed amidst a dynamic digital environment.

 Let’s dive in and explore the most innovative chatbots one by one.